syphr42/recipes/docs/_posts/2018-12-29-pastry-pie-crust.md

 * ¼ cup (1/2 stick) cold unsalted butter
 * ⅛ to ¼ cup ice water

+### Optional
+* 2 teaspoons sugar

 ## Steps
-1. In a medium bowl, whisk together the flour and salt.
+1. In a medium bowl, whisk together the flour, salt, and optional sugar.
 2. Work in the shortening until it's in lumps the size of small peas.
 3. Dice the butter into 1/2" pieces, and work it into the mixture until you have flakes of butter the size of your fingernail.
 4. Add the water 2 tablespoons at a time, mixing with a fork as you sprinkle the water into the dough.